thcopeland/attyr/README.md

                                      void *data);
 ```

 A vertex shader is an iterator.
 It loads three vertices belonging to a single face, generally from `data`, and copies them to `vert1`, `vert2`, and `vert3`.
 A vertex shader is the place to apply transformations, including the perspective or orthographic camera transforms.
 If there are no vertices remaining to render, it returns `0`, otherwise, `1`.
+(Implementation note: `vert1`, `vert2`, `vert3` are stored in consecutive memory addresses, i.e. `vert1+1 == vert2`.)

 A vertex shader provides ATTYR with vertices of a triangle to draw, a fragment shader determines the colors of the triangle.